ESTABLISHMENT OF THE DACHAU CAMP

-Established in March 1933, the Dachau concentration camp was the first regular concentration camp established by the National Socialist (Nazi) government.
-Heinrich Himmler, in his capacity as police president of Munich, officially described the camp as "the first concentration camp for political prisoners."
+The Dachau concentration camp was established in March 1933.
+It was the first regular concentration camp established by the National Socialist (Nazi) government.
+Heinrich Himmler, as police president of Munich, officially described the camp as "the first concentration camp for political prisoners."
 It was located on the grounds of an abandoned munitions factory near the northeastern part of the town of Dachau, about 10 miles northwest of Munich in southern Germany.

 The number of Jewish prisoners at Dachau rose with the increased persecution of Jews and on November 10–11, 1938, in the aftermath of Kristallnacht, more than 10,000 Jewish men were interned there.
 (Most of men in this group were released after incarceration of a few weeks to a few months, many after proving they had made arrangements to emigrate from Germany.)

 The Dachau camp was a training center for SS concentration camp guards.
 The camp's organization and routine became the model for all Nazi concentration camps.

 The camp was divided into two sections—the camp area and the crematoria area.
 The camp area consisted of 32 barracks, including one for clergy imprisoned for opposing the Nazi regime and one reserved for medical experiments.

 The camp administration was located in the gatehouse at the main entrance.
 The camp area had a group of support buildings, containing the kitchen, laundry, showers, and workshops, as well as a prison block (Bunker).
 The courtyard between the prison and the central kitchen was used for the summary execution of prisoners.
 An electrified barbed-wire fence, a ditch, and a wall with seven guard towers surrounded the camp.